cwoodruff/book-network-programming-csharp/Chapter12/chapter12.md

 icon: stack
 label: Chap 12
 meta:
-title: "Working with WebRTC"
+title: "Working with MQTT for IoT (Internet of Things)"
 visibility: hidden
 ---
 # 12

-# Working with WebRTC
+# Working with MQTT for IoT (Internet of Things)